To share our love of music, by engaging and enriching our community through the evolution of the orchestral art form.

 Equipment Manager: Earle Folger

-Executive Director: Andrew Price
+Executive Director: Nina Kahn

 Patron Relations Coordinator: Michelle Bessen